Back to Blog

 Frequently Asked Questions

 How long is the concert?
-A typical Ludovico Einaudi concert, including any brief pauses for applause or instrument tuning, usually runs for approximately 1 hour and 45 minutes to 2 hours.
-There are generally no formal intermissions during his piano performances.
+A typical Ludovico Einaudi concert, including any brief intermissions and encores, lasts for approximately 1 hour and 45 minutes to 2 hours.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor and the event organiser.
-Generally, refunds are only issued in the event of a cancellation.
-If a concert is rescheduled, tickets are usually valid for the new date.
-It's crucial to review the specific terms and conditions at the time of purchase.
+Refund policies are typically at the discretion of the ticket vendor and organiser.
+Generally, tickets are non-refundable unless the event is cancelled.
+In the case of rescheduling, tickets are usually valid for the new date.
+Always refer to the terms and conditions provided at the time of purchase.

 How early should I arrive?
-Given the need to navigate within the Alhambra grounds and reach the Teatro de Generalife, it is highly recommended to arrive at least 60-90 minutes before the advertised start time.
-This allows for a relaxed entry, a chance to admire the gardens, and find your seating without rushing.
+Given the need to navigate the Alhambra and find your way to the theatre, it is recommended to arrive at least 1.5 to 2 hours before the advertised start time.
+This allows for a relaxed experience, time to enjoy the surroundings, and avoids any last-minute rush.

 ATMs and payment options?
-ATMs are readily available throughout Granada city centre.
-Within the Alhambra complex and at the venue, card payments are generally accepted for refreshments and merchandise.
-However, it’s always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.
+ATMs are readily available in Granada city centre.
+Within the Alhambra complex and at the venue itself, payment options for any refreshments will likely include card payments.
+However, it's always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.

 Top Tips for Ludovico Einaudi at Teatro de Generalife

-What makes THIS show special?
-It's the sublime fusion of Ludovico Einaudi's soul-stirring music with the unparalleled romance of the Teatro de Generalife.
-This is a rare opportunity to witness a master composer in a setting that amplifies every nuance of his artistry, creating a truly unforgettable evening under the Granadian stars.
+What makes this show special is the unparalleled synergy of Ludovico Einaudi's evocative music with the historical grandeur and serene beauty of the Teatro de Generalife.
+It's a rare opportunity to witness a contemporary master in one of the world's most enchanting settings, creating a truly transcendent experience.

 Ready for an Unforgettable Evening?